TouK/nussknacker/docs/MigrationGuide.md

   By default, NU enables that feature but if you have some custom `processToolbarConfig` settings then You would like to remove `hidden: { fragment: true }` flag for `type: "test-with-form"`, `type: "test-counts"` and `type: "test-hide"` inside `processToolbarConfig -> "test-panel"`.
-* [#4685]((https://github.com/TouK/nussknacker/pull/4685)) When NU uses OAuth2 or OIDC, to enable Swagger UI "Try it out" feature, there should be configured `authentication.nuDesignerApiUri` optional setting.
-It should contain externally reachable URL address of NU API (e.g. `authentication.nuDesignerApiUri: https://demo.nussknacker.io/api`

 ## In version 1.11.0